 Anyone who can show sustained achievements in their area of expertise.

-A good step to start building an EB-1A extraordinary ability green card, which has the option to self-petition, without any employer involvement.
+A strong stepping stone toward the EB-1A extraordinary ability green card, which has the option to self-petition without any employer involvement.

-Requires a higher level of individual experience and credentials in your field compared to other visa categories.
+Requires a higher level of individual experience and credentials in your field compared to other visa categories like the H-1B.

-Employment is limited to the specific area of extraordinary ability.
+Employment and work authorization are limited to the specific area of extraordinary ability stated in your petition.

 Evidence of extraordinary ability

 You must provide documentation that proves you are among the small percentage who have risen to the top of your field.
-This can include a mix of awards, media coverage, high-impact contributions, publications, or other achievements.
+This can include a mix of awards, media coverage, high-impact contributions, publications, or other evidence of sustained achievement.
+USCIS is looking for quality over quantity.
+A few strong pieces of evidence are better than a stack of weak ones.

 Strong supporting documentation

-Beyond satisfying the 3 or more criteria, your application should tell a cohesive story backed by well-organized evidence.
-This may include recommendation letters, contracts, media articles, patents, metrics of success, and more.
+Beyond satisfying 3 or more criteria, your visa petition should tell a cohesive story backed by well-organized evidence.
+This may include recommendation letters, employment contracts, media articles, patents, metrics of success, and more.
+A strong petition with the right criteria can still receive a Request for Evidence (RFE) or denial if the supporting documents don't connect the dots.

-Continue working in your area of extraordinary ability in the U.S.
+Continued work in your area of extraordinary ability

 Documentation you need